fsschmitt/website/content/blog/cloud-native-monitoring-app-health/index.md

     ...
 ```

-The implementation of the `/health` and `/ready` endpoints are part of the application's responsibility as these can have different meaning across all kinds of applications, in our specific case, these two concepts can be overalapped and use the `/pong` endpoint as our check if our application is alive and ready.
+The implementation of the `/health` and `/ready` endpoints are part of the application's responsibility as these can have different meaning across all kinds of applications, in our specific case, these two concepts can be overlapped and use the `/pong` endpoint as our check if our application is alive and ready.

 If we look back into our `pong` application, by having the `timeoutSeconds` set to 1s, and having `periodSeconds` as 5s (kubelet will probe this endpoint every 5s), it would detect that the endpoint was taking more than 1 second to respond, causing the pod to restart and enabling our application to receive requests.